The Committee consisted of the following Members:

 Secondly, we have subjected this measure to detailed consultation, including on both the initial proposals and the draft legislation.
 The Government expressly considered the impact on charities and individuals as part of that.

 Clause 3 makes a sensible, proportionate change to the NICs treatment of sporting testimonials, putting their treatment beyond doubt.
 Given the reassurances that I have provided to hon.
-Members, both now and in answer to questions this morning, I hope that they will not press their proposals.
-I beg to move that Clauses 3 and 4 stand part of the Bill.
+Members, both now and in answer to questions this morning, I hope that they will not press their proposals and will agree that clauses 3 and 4 stand part of the Bill.

 It is a pleasure to serve in the Committee with you in the Chair, Sir Henry.
 I am grateful to the Minister for those explanatory comments.
 However, I would like to speak in favour of the official Opposition’s amendment 2 and new clause 5, as well as the SNP’s new clause 2, which overlaps with our amendment 2.
 I do not want to repeat what we have already covered in our discussions today or, indeed, in the House.
 None the less, even after all that, we surely require more information about the impact of these measures to make a proper judgement about them.